-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list
+Yes No C2 Do you have a policy of placing students on a waiting list? Х If yes, please answer the questions below for Fall 2013 admissions:

-- C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- answer the questions below for Fall 2013 admis C2 - Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list - Number of wait-listed students admitted C2 - C2 Is your waiting list ranked? - If yes, do you release that information to students?
+C2 - Do you release that information to school counselors?
+C2